 So how do I see it in practice?

-For me, we can expect such a good delay in big cities at the end of next year.
+I think we can expect such a good delay in big cities at the end of next year.
 As for smaller and small towns, I am afraid that even later.
-This is due to the fact that the operator will have to build computer centers closer to customers, in smaller towns, say up to 100 km from major cities, new investments will be required.
+This is due to the fact that the operator will have to build computer centers closer to customers, in smaller towns, say up to 100 km from major cities, and new investments will be required.

 Is it such a big problem for our clients in Poland?
 Probably not.
 So far, the Polish government has not started the process of auctioning new frequencies for 5G technology.
 The operators, despite the already prepared base stations, are not able to offer services.
 In Poland, if everything goes very well, the first commercial 5G services will appear in 2020.
 I wish all of us that the offer would not only include higher speed but also lower latency.
 The latter will be especially appreciated by those who love online games and fans of series.